schiehll/react-globally/README.md

 ## The problem

-Sometimes you have to pass some props way drown the tree so a Component can somehow comunicate with another Component down in another branch of that tree.
+Sometimes you have to pass some props way down the tree so a Component can somehow comunicate with another Component down in another branch of that tree.

 That's tedious!
 And sometimes hard to maintain.